 The Metabolic Drugs Agency Committee (EMDAC) rejected the application.
 The EMDAC had concerns about an initial clinical trial on Belviq which found that it caused cancer in rats.
 They also found that it was not that effective with weight loss.

-Despite this initial rejection, Arena did not stop pressing for the drug’s approval.
+Despite the initial rejection, Arena did not stop pressing for the drug’s approval.
 Two years later, it submitted a study on Belviq concluding that it helped type 2 diabetics lose weight.
 Arena also submitted studies arguing the increased cancer risk was due to increased prolactin levels in rats.
 After five months, an EMDAC panel approved Belviq for the U.S. market.

 The CAMELLIA-TIMI trial